nkarapetyan/coverage_utils/README.md

 - trials/
 - README.md

-- all_code_and_more/ (utilities in this folder have not been tested in very long time and here are just for authors reference)
+- all_code_and_more/ (utilities in this folder have not been tested in a very long time and are here just for the author's reference)
 ---
 ## Getting started